Dark Higgs Bosons at Colliders: Direct dark Higgs searches

 The \microboone experiment is a liquid Argon time-projection chamber primarily designed for neutrino scattering measurements in the Booster Neutrino Beam (BNB) at Fermilab.
 However, to search for a dark scalar the experiment used a dataset with an exposure of $1.93\times 10^{20}$\,\pot using the Fermilab NuMI neutrino beam~\cite{MicroBooNE:2021usw}.
 The NuMi beam is produced by 120\,\gev protons hitting a graphite target producing secondary hadrons that decay in a helium-filled volume downstream of the target.
-Remaining hadrons are then stopped in a 5\,\m deep hadron absorber, including charged \kaons which will decay at rest and produce dark scalars in flavour-changing $s\to d$ transitions. \microboone then searches for visible decays of long-lived dark scalars.
+The remaining hadrons are then stopped in a 5\,\m deep hadron absorber, including charged \kaons which will decay at rest and produce dark scalars in flavor-changing $s\to d$ transitions. \microboone then searches for visible decays of long-lived dark scalars.
 The hadron absorber is located at a distance of 100\,\m and an angle of 125\,$^{\circ}$ with respect to the BNB direction, such that any particles coming from the absorber enter the detector in almost the opposite direction than neutrinos from the on-axis BNB.
 With one observed candidate and a background expectation of about 2 events, they set 95\,\% CL upper limits for long lifetimes in the \mscalar--$\sin \theta$ plane.
-Using the published model-independent limits on the product of branching ratio and lifetime, we derive 95\,\% CL upper limits for short lifetimes where \microboone looses acceptance to close the exclusion contour towards large values of $\sin \theta$.
+Using the published model-independent limits on the product of branching ratio and lifetime, we derive 95\,\% CL upper limits for short lifetimes where \microboone loses acceptance to close the exclusion contour towards large values of $\sin \theta$.
 The limits constrain scalar masses for $3\,\mev \lesssim m_{\scalar} \lesssim 210\,\mev$.
+Using a similar experimental setup, \microboone has also searched for scalar decays into a pair of muons with an exposure of $7.01\times 10^{20}$\,\pot \cite{MicroBooNE:2022ctm} and placed 95\,\% CL upper limits.
+These limits constrain scalar masses in the range $212\,\mev \lesssim m_{\scalar} \lesssim 275\,\mev$.